openbridge/ob_hacky_slack/README.md

 ```
 -a, Attachment      Sends a messages as an attachment."
--A, Author          Small text used to display the author's name."
+-A, Author          Display the author's name."
 -b, Author Link     A URL that will hyperlink the author_name text mentioned above.
 (Author name is required)."
 -B, Author Icon     A URL that displays a small image to the left of the author_name text.(Author name is required)."
 -c, Channel         The location the messages should be delivered.
 Use # or @ to prefix (#general or @joe)"